 For more information, please contact James Heller-Jackson at 513-256-8908 or email@example.com.

 CWCB has finished its 52nd single-family home renovation and sale.
 Very exciting project, as we saved a building that was in horrible condition.

 We finished the renovation and sale in July 2014 of a house we got from the Hamilton County Land Bank (Pictured below).
 This was our 51st house completed house.
 The Camp Washington Community Board has invested over $8 million in residential development since 1975.

 Demolition of 1222-24 Bates

 Due to several administrative snafus with the City, the vacant eyesore nestled among the twelves houses the Board has renovated on Bates has finally been demolished.
 As do many of the houses on the north side of Bastes, 1222 Bates sits in front of the former Cincinnati Workhouse wall.
-One of goals in 2014 is to get Bates Alley cleaned of debris, overgrown weeds, and litter.
-Notice the big trees in the back yard!
+One of our ongoing issues is to keep Bates Alley cleaned of debris, overgrown weeds, and litter.
+Notice the big trees in the backyard!